Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1966

-In all deference to Jimi Hendrix’ admittedly terrific cover, I'll take this seething, white-knuckled version that, somehow, manages to get angrier and angrier with each passing verse.
-And while the single of Rose's take on Hey Joe was edited dramatically and lost its first few verses (along with one of its most graphic images; that of a blue-steel 44), I shouldn't have to remind you that, regardless, it's not just any handgun we’re talking about here.
-We’re talking about a blue-steel 44 being wielded by a guy who’s woman has done him wrong and who now has one thing in mind.
+In all deference to the blistering Hendrix cover, I'll take this seething, white-knuckled version that, somehow, manages to get angrier with each passing verse.
+And while the radio verion of Rose's take on Hey Joe was edited dramatically and lost its first few verses (along with one of its most graphic images, that of a blue-steel 44), I shouldn't have to remind you that, regardless, it's not just any handgun we’re talking about here.
+We’re talking about a pistol capable of blowing a person's head clean off being wielded by a guy who’s woman's done him wrong and a guy who now has one thing in mind.
 Katie bar the door, pass the ammunition and, for God's sake, send the kids to grandma’s.
-Holy (bleeping) sh*t, Batman, music doesn't get any rawer or more laser-focused than this.
+Holy (bleeping) sh*t, Batman, '60 music didn't get any angrier than this.

 128. Guess I’m Dumb